Step by Step Setup

 8. Using the Multi-Encoder

-In the next example, I’ll demonstrate how we use the Multi-Encoder:
+In the next example, we use the Multi-Encoder:

 1. Insert the Multi-Encoder Track

-• This will open a Multi-Encoder with 8 mono sources, already routed into the encoder.
+• This opens a Multi-Encoder with 8 mono sources already routed into the encoder.

-• If the routing is set up correctly, you can now control the placement and movement of up to 8 sources within the Multi-Encoder.
+• If routing is correct, you can control the placement and movement of up to 8 sources.

 AmbiEncoder Settings